 A new study by UCLA finds a lack of sleep and drinking too much have the same negative influence on the human brain.
-Sleep deprivation makes it more difficult for the brain to work, leading to lapses in judgement, memory and perception.
+Sleep deprivation makes it more difficult for the brain to work, leading to lapses in judgment, memory and perception.
 Now you know, so get enough sleep and everything in moderation.

 When it comes to loan loss reserves in banking, many bankers we know say they sometimes wish for more moderation from regulators and accountants.
 It doesn't look like that is going to happen with the new current expected credit loss (CECL), but there are some interesting things to think about here.
 To add some insight, today we tackle the subject of loan duration and how it affects loan loss reserves under the new CECL guidance.